yayoamigo/Nasa-exploration/README.md

 ## License

-This project is licensed under the [insert license name] license
+This project is licensed under the ISC license.